 The PSC works with our members to seek and administer funds for PhD students and postdocs at our partner institutions.

 RESPONSE – The RESPONSE Doctoral Programme (H2020 Marie Skłodowska-Curie actions-COFUND) will start in December 2019.
 It offers 35 PhD fellowships in the field of sustainable food systems and energy systems and sustainable land use.
-Open Call
+Application closed Further information

 PSC-JRC Collaborative Doctoral Partnership – In collaboration with the Joint Research Center, the PSC offers 10 PhD fellowships in the fields of Soil and Land Use Change and Bio-economy and Forests.
-Open Call
+Further information

 PlantHUB Fellowships – This European Industrial Doctoral Programme (Marie Skłodowska-Curie actions - EID) started in December 2016 and supports 10 PhD students in the field of plant breeding and production.
 As an EID project, 50% of the PhD time will be spent at an industrial partner location.
 Application closed